cbcrg/pergola/README.md

 pergola
 =======

+A python library for the conversion of behavioral data into genome browser compatible formats.

-A library to visualize behavioral data in a genome browser.
+A python library for the conversion of behavioral data into genome browser compatible formats.

 For more info, installation info and tutorials please visit: